-4. There are four ways in which we now propose to extend this help.

-5. In the first place, some 75,000 men between the ages of 60 and 65 are now required to register at an unemployment benefit office, simply to secure contribution credits to protect their pension rights when they reach 65.
-From April, they will no longer be required to do this.
-Even if those concerned subsequently take up part-time or low-paid work, on earnings which fall below the lower earning limit for contributions, their pension entitlement will be fully safeguarded.

-6. Next, there are some 42,000 men over 60 who are registered as unemployed and on supplementary benefit, but who have to wait a year, or until they reach 65, before they qualify for the higher long-term rate of benefit.
+- 4. There are four ways in which we now propose to extend this help yet further. - 5.
+In the first place, some 90,000 men between the ages of 60 and 65 now have to register at an unemployment benefit office, if they wish to secure contribution credits to protect their pension rights when they reach 65.
+From April, they will no longer have to do this.
+Even if those concerned subsequently take up part-time or low-paid work, on earnings which fall below the lower earning limit for contributions, their pension entitlement will be fully safeguarded. - 6.
+Next, there are some 42,000 men over 60 who are registered as unemployed and on supplementary benefit, but who have to wait a year, or until they reach 65, before they qualify for the higher long-term rate of benefit.
 From 1 June they will qualify for the higher rate as soon as they come onto supplementary benefit.
-They will in effect be treated as if they had already reached retirement age.

-7. Then, the Job Release Scheme.
+For this purpose they will in effect be treated as if they had already reached retirement age. - 7.
+Then, the Job Release Scheme.
 As the House knows, this Scheme allows men over 62 and women over 59 who so choose to retire early, and so to make room for employing someone else who wants a job.
 I can now announce a new scheme for part-time job release.
 It will apply to the same categories of older people who are willing to give up at least half their standard working week so that someone else can be taken on for the remaining half.
 The allowances will be paid at half the full-time rate.
 The scheme will take effect from 1 October and should provide part-time job opportunities for up to 40,000 more people who are at present unemployed.

 8. Fourth, enterprise allowances.
 These encourage unemployed people to set up in business, by paying £40 a week for their first year to offset their loss of unemployment benefit.
-Pilot schemes were set up in five local areas in January 1982, and I can now announce that from 1 August to end-March 1984 enterprise allowances will be available throughout the country, within an overall cash limit of £25 million in 1983-84.
+Pilot schemes were set up in five local areas in January 1982.
+The response has been very encouraging and there is already evidence that many of the 2,000 or so new businesses created under the scheme are generating extra jobs.
+I can now announce that from 1 August to end-March 1984 enterprise allowances will be available throughout the country, within an overall cash limit of £25 million in 1983-84.
 Individual allowances will run on for a full year, so that the scheme will cost a further £29 million in the next financial year.
 The net public expenditure cost is about two-thirds of this gross cost.
 It should help some 25,000 unemployed people to set up in business.
 We shall be monitoring the scheme closely and I hope it will show a continuing benefit to the individuals and to the whole economy.